-Restoring floorboards: step-by-step guide
+Restoring floorboards: a step-by-step guide

 - If there is a completely worn out piece in the floorboards, use a fresh piece of wood to fix it.
-You will need to use a matching dye to make it look similar to the existing floorboards’ colour.
+You will need to use a matching dye to make it look similar to the existing floorboards’ color.

-- Varnish provides a hard-wearing durable top finish to the wooden floor but it does get damaged with constant usage of toys, pet claws and shoes over time.
+- Varnish provides a hard-wearing durable top finish to the wooden floor, but it does get damaged with constant usage of toys, pet claws, and shoes over time.
 To repair the varnish, you need to follow these steps.

 - First of all, the area needs to be sanded with 400 grade wet and dry sandpaper (used wet).
 This needs to be done until the area feels smooth.
-Now you just need to clean the residue and put white spirit on the surface.
+Now you just need to clean the residue and put the white spirit on the surface.